 Released: November 2017

 More than a full year later, I released my quirky visual novel Broken Minds.
-Broken Minds was the first game released under the "LockedOff" brand, as it was intended for much older audiences.
+Broken Minds was the first game of mine that was intended for older audiences.

 The game took two years to develop.
 I started production on September 30th, 2015.

 It was the first game of mine that is not free to play, though it does have a free demo version.

 I think Broken Minds represents a big shift in tone and direction.
 I was able to embrace the parts of my artistic sensibilities that leaned more towards the weird and dark.
 That was established further in the two accompanying light novels.